PostHog/posthog.com/contents/handbook/company/offsites.md

 **2 Weeks Out**
 - [ ] Review and finalize session plans/presentations
   - We recommend having the offsite lead connect with session leads to review their plans and offer feedback before finalizing them - you want to make the most out of your sync time together
-- [ ] Block your calendar and recommend team members do the same, to avoid interviews and other meetings being booked during key sessions or at times incompatible with the new timezone.
+- [ ] Block your calendar and send a reminder in Slack for other team members do the same, to avoid interviews and other meetings being booked during key sessions or at times incompatible with the new timezone.
 The offsite calendar event needs to be marked as "busy" to prevent others from booking over it, which means changing the default for all-day events.
+- [ ] Designate someone to bring or organise some of the essential supplies you expect to need for the week.
+At a minimum have post-it notes (don't skimp on cheap ones that fall off the wall), sharpies, a HDMI cable and / or a Chrome Cast.

 **1 Week Out**
 - [ ] Final plan review